SeparateRecords/count-bot/README.md

 ### Advanced

-If `count::` is too cumbersome, you can mention the bot instead of using it.
+If `count::` is too cumbersome, you can mention the bot instead.
 Alternatively, you can omit the prefix entirely if the channel topic mentions the bot.

-See an example channel topic on the right. ➟<br>
+See an example channel topic on the right. ➟

-<sub>[Read more on formatting][format].</sub>
+<sup>[Read more on formatting][format].</sup>

 [format]: https://discord.com/developers/docs/reference#message-formatting-formats